zkzoomer/bq2/docs/README.md

 By leveraging [Semaphore](http://semaphore.appliedzkp.org/) we add an additional privacy layer when proving ownership of credentials.

-Block Qualified allows you to design your own open education platform where you and your users can:
+Block Qualified allows you to design your own open education platform where users can:
 - Earn credentials attesting to their knowledge.
 - Prove ownership of their credentials without revealing anything else about themselves.
 - Prove that the grade they obtained on a given credential is above a certain threshold.